vmaurya6622/ML-Powered-Drowsiness-Detection-and-Driver-Safety-System/README.md

 ### Hardware Requirements
 1. A computer with a camera/webcam.
-2. Arduino board (e.g., Arduino Uno) for hardware components along with a pulse sensor for Heart-beat Monitoring.
+2. Arduino board (e.g., Arduino Uno) for hardware components and a pulse sensor for Heartbeat Monitoring.
 3. Buzzer for notifications.

 ## Installation